 MORIA WHITE HELMETS (MWH): Created over a common cause and frustration with the conditions inside Moria*.
 Waste management systems and rubbish collection points are established and maintained by MWH daily to keep the camp as clean as possible.
 MWH also helps the municipality by cleaning outside the camp and is trained in first aid to provide life-saving services to the residents in the camp.

 MORIA ACADEMIA: Offers language education for children, women, and men equipping people with the necessary skills to integrate into their new community and begin their life in new locations.
-The previous version of Academia was sadly lost to looting and fire over the winter months, but we have been hard at work to secure a new location and are currently in the design process.
+We are currently developing an e-learning platform.
+Students will be able to enroll in classes and download learning materials and keep track of their progress on their phones.

 GOODS AND FOOD DISTRIBUTION: Twice a week we supply food for our team members and their families which represent 200 to 500 people.
 In close collaboration with the coordinators of each partner team on site, the coordinators and managers of the partner teams distribute directly to all members; promoting the distribution of their own aid to their own communities.